tarantool/tarantool/doc/sphinx/book/box/index.rst

 Each data change request gets assigned a continuously growing 64-bit log sequence number.
-The name of the WAL file is based on the log sequence number of the first record in the file, plus an extension .xlog.
+The name of the WAL file is based on the log sequence number of the first record in the file, plus an extension :codenormal:`.xlog`.

-Apart from a log sequence number and the data change request (its format is the same as in the binary protocol and is described in `doc/box-protocol.html`_), each WAL record contains a header, some metadata, and then the data formatted according to msgpack rules.
+Apart from a log sequence number and the data change request (its format is the same as in the binary protocol and is described in `doc/box-protocol.html`_), each WAL record contains a header, some metadata, and then the data formatted according to `msgpack`_ rules.
 For example this is what the WAL file looks like after the first INSERT request ("s:insert({1})") for the introductory sandbox exercise ":ref:`Starting Tarantool and making your first database <first database>`“.
-On the left are the hexadecimal bytes that one would see with
+On the left are the hexadecimal bytes that one would see with |br|

-$ hexdump 00000000000000000001.xlog
+:codebold:`$ hexdump 00000000000000000001.xlog` |br|
 and on the right are comments.

 .. code-block:: none